-The long history of our heritage are warpped around the life and times of these four
+The long history of our heritage is wrapped around the life and times of these four

-men and their powerful wifes.
-Through blood, sweat, tears and joy they lived their
+men and their powerful wives.
+Through blood, sweat, tears, and joy they lived their

-of "citation" has not been totally found to date but the roots are firmly established
+of "citation" have not been totally found to date but the roots are firmly established

 in the rich soil of Virginia and they are the same!

-PLEASE take a few moments visit your specific (HP, RP, CVP and/or WCP) line
+PLEASE take a few moments to visit your specific (HP, RP, CVP, and/or WCP) line

 added a lot of information of late mostly from the CVP and WHP lines.
 Thank